admarko/admarko.co/README.md

 TODO:

-- protect api key
+- protect api key/more butterClient.js
-- convert to typescript
+- convert app.jsx typescript
+- fix favicon
 - some git hooks (look at what these netlify hooks do)
 - reroute admarko.xyz to admarko.co (think I can do through netlify)
 - deal with the public folder